ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 ### Detecting Do Not Track

-We can easily detect and respond to Do Not Track on the client side of our applications in client-side JavaScript by using `navigator.doNotTrack`.
+We can easily detect and respond to Do Not Track on the client side of our applications in client-side JavaScript by using the `navigator.doNotTrack` property.
 This will return a value of `1` for any user who has enabled Do Not Track while returning `0` for a user who has opted in to tracking and `unspecified` for users who have not enabled the setting.

 For example we could detect for the Do Not Track setting and avoid setting a cookie in a user's browser: